 One of the respondents said that they are “More interested in getting to the root cause of the problem as a treatment for symptoms.”
 Similarly, another said, “I can’t stand it when there is a way to cure a condition and the doctor masks the symptoms instead of mixing the relief with the cure.”

 The next most-favored statement is more predictable, but it points the way toward a competitive advantage for healthcare-related companies that master it.
 An entity with a brand promise to “handle all insurance matters for you” will be welcomed in the market if the company delivers on that promise.
 This is a pain point for consumers—whether they don’t know how to handle health insurance or they find it troublesome.
 Either way, institutions that can alleviate this headache will likely find consumers lining up.
-The data shines a light on an opportunity for healthcare market disruption.
+The data shines a light on marketing trends, and therefore an opportunity for healthcare market disruption.

 Perhaps most surprising is the least preferred statement: “Your friends recommend us.”
 This is contrary to other studies.
 A 2009 report by Razorfish concluded that close family friends are the biggest influencer of purchasing behavior.
 We have been told that when people have difficulty choosing a doctor or a health plan, they ask friends for advice regarding their healthcare brand experience.
 But that’s not the case with this consumer audience.